A global analysis from 2020 to 2025, with estimates that cut through the hype.

 As you can see, the speed of actual 5G averages between 47 Mbps & 240 Mbps, except Verizon.
 Numerous other tests show similar results to Open Signal.

-Verizon’s millimeter wave 5G does have great capacity, typically three times more.
+Verizon’s millimeter wave 5G does have great capacity, typically three times more than mid-band.
 But it is only available to 0.4% of the U.S.

 As mid-band spectrum is released in the U.S., speeds will likely increase to the 100-300 Mbps range.
 Only occasionally will 5G speeds be much higher than that for years.
 It would break the laws of physics.